 Then compare how it is used currently and how well it reaches those goals.
 Surveys should be used to bridge the gap between one and the other.

 Wherever your analytical and benchmarking tools cannot provide, surveys can – both qualitatively and quantitatively.
-So don’t stop at using ready-made mobile app survey questions, like the ones provided by our template library.
+So don’t stop at using ready-made mobile app survey questions, like the ones provided by our free to use survey template library.